 (A) The purpose of this rule is to ensure safe quality patient care by establishing standards that govern all aspects of medication practices within regional psychiatric hospitals (RPHs).
 Medication practices shall reaffirm patients' rights to receive appropriate medication treatment and to participate actively in treatment decisions.

-(B) This rule applies to all RPHs inpatient settings operated by the Ohio department of mental health.
+(B) This rule applies to all RPHs inpatient settings operated by the Ohio department of mental health and addiction services.
 Community support network (CSN) programs operated by an RPH shall meet the requirements established under rule 5122-29-05 of the Administrative Code.

 (1) "Administration" means the direct application of a single drug to the body of a patient either by injection, inhalation, ingestion, or any other means.

-(5) "Emergency" means an impending or crisis situation which creates circumstances demanding immediate actions for prevention of injury to the patient or others, as determined either by a physician or registered nurse.
+(6) "Emergency" means an impending or crisis situation which creates circumstances demanding immediate actions for prevention of injury to the patient or others, as determined either by a physician or registered nurse or physician assistant.

-(21) "Verification" means the professional clinical review of a patient's medication profile by a pharmacist for medication allergies, drug-drug interactions, drug-food interactions, and drug-disease interactions prior to the dispensing of a new medication.
+(22) "Verification" means the professional clinical review of a patient's medication profile by a pharmacist for dose, schedule, medication allergies, drug-drug interactions, drug-food interactions, and drug-disease interactions prior to the dispensing of a new medication.